Technical Architecture — DCP at Global Scale¶

 3a.
 Verification service¶

-What already exists in server/ — an HTTP API that verifies Signed Bundles.
+Lives in server/ — an HTTP API that verifies Signed Bundles.

 For production deployment:

-- Docker image (e.g.
+- Docker image:

-ghcr.io/dcp-ai/verify-service).
-An operator runsdocker run -p 3000:3000 ghcr.io/dcp-ai/verify-serviceand has verification running. - Stateless: no database.
+ghcr.io/dcp-ai-protocol/dcp-ai/verification:latest(also tagged:2.0.3,:2.0,:2).
+Multi-archlinux/amd64+linux/arm64.
+Run withdocker run -p 3000:3000 ghcr.io/dcp-ai-protocol/dcp-ai/verification:latestand verification is live. - Stateless: no database.
 Each request verifies the provided bundle.

-- Health + metrics:
+- Health + capabilities:

-/health,/metrics(Prometheus-compatible for government monitoring). - API: POST
+/health,/.well-known/dcp-capabilities.json. - API: POST

 /verify(body:signed_bundle, optionalpublic_key_b64; response:{ verified, errors? }).
+Additional V2 endpoints listed in OPERATOR_GUIDE.md. - Managed deploy: Fly.io config in

 3b.
 Transparency log¶